 A small number of children with acute lymphocytic leukemia (ALL) also have the Philadelphia chromosome in their leukemia cells.
 Studies have shown that their outcome is improved when one of these targeted drugs is given along with chemotherapy.

-These drugs are taken daily as pills.
+These drugs are taken daily as pills or capsules.

 Possible side effects of these drugs include diarrhea, nausea, muscle pain, fatigue, and skin rashes.
 These are generally mild.
 A common side effect is swelling around the eyes or in the hands or feet, which may be caused by the drugs’ effects on the heart.
 Other possible side effects include lower red blood cell and platelet counts when treatment starts.
 These drugs might also slow a child’s growth, especially if used before puberty.